 - The game has changed from rewarding seniority and longevity to understanding how to not only retain human capital, but to inspire and develop talented people to bring about high-performing teams.
 Leadership coaching is a new tool for understanding how to keep and grow talented staff.

-- Individuals are being promoted rapidly to senior roles instead of the traditional way of slowing moving up the chain and acquiring experience under the watchful eye of numerous mentors and senior staff.
+- Individuals are being promoted rapidly to senior roles instead of the traditional way of slowly moving up the chain and acquiring experience under the watchful eye of numerous mentors and senior staff.
 Rising to the top quickly means that leaders need support and guidance on this rapid journey.

 - Being at the top is a lonely job.
-It’s difficult sometimes too to know who to trust in the organisation and although leaders often use friends informally to run ideas past, the use of a leadership coach to talk to and confide in is an important asset.
+It’s difficult sometimes too to know who to trust in the organisation and although leaders often use friends informally to chat and run ideas past, the use of a leadership coach to talk to and confide in is an important asset.

 - The business world has also become more legalistic where corporate governance responsibilities seem to increase daily meaning that stress also increases requiring new strategies for dealing with it all.